rvcas/lambda/README.md

 # Lambda Calculus

-An implementation of the simple lambda calculus in zig.
+A simple implementation of the lambda calculus in zig.

 ## Resources